data-science-skills/dss-web/content/english/lessons/git-github/git-intro/5-git-commands.md

 from github.com to your
 local computer.
 It includes all of the .git history information that you will need to track changes in your repo. **You only need to run git clone once**.
-After you have run git clone, you can us `git pull` to upate your repo.
+After you have run git clone, you can us `git pull` to update your repo.

 You also learned how to add and commit changes using `git add` and `git commit`.